 Founded by graduates in 1910, the Keene State College Alumni Association has a robust network of graduates.
 Through committees, regional activities, college involvement, alumni events, programs, benefits, and services, the Alumni Association promotes the welfare of alumni and Keene State College.Keene State Alumni Association

 Make your connection casual or constant – and please let us know how to stay in touch with you!
-Whether on social media, in-person at alumni events, or otherwise, the Alumni Office can help.
+Whether on social media, in-person at alumni events, by newsletter, or otherwise, the Alumni Office can help.

 Lost touch?
 You can update your personal information to begin receiving the alumni magazine, Keene State Today, by mail.Connect with Alumni

 All alumni can take advantage of on-campus benefits, such as summer Rec Center membership, pool and racquetball use at Spaulding Gym, library privileges at Mason Library, discounts at the KSC bookstore, and lower rates at arts events and area lodging.
 Need to book a meeting room at the Alumni Center or use the College Camp for a day?
 Need a transcript, career counseling, or help with job searches?
 The Alumni Office is here to help.Benefits & Services